NachoJusticia/react-native-web-template/README.md

 # react-native-web-template
-This project is an amazing start point for building multiplattform applications for iOS, Android and browesr sharing part of the code.
+This project is an amazing start point for building multiplattform applications for iOS, Android and browser sharing part of the code.

 ## Description
 The code that is shared corresponds to the logic of the application: